Hamza-crypto/push-outofstock-to-end/README.md

 2. **Product Category Page with Sorted Products**
    ![Shop Page Screenshot](assets/img/after.jpg)
    Out-of-stock products are placed at the end of the list.

-== Changelog ==

-= 1.0.0 =

-- Initial release.
-Push out-of-stock products to the end of WooCommerce product listings.